 If you miss a dose, give the medication as soon as possible.
 However, it is best to skip the missed dose if it is almost time for your pet's next scheduled dose.
-DO NOT give double dose to make up for the missed dose and do not exceed the total stated dose in any one 24-hour period.
+DO NOT give a double dose to make up for the missed dose and do not exceed the total stated dose in any 24-hour period.

 What should I do if my pet is accidentally given too many doses?
-Contact your vet immediately if your pet receives an overdose of clemastine.
-However, if a single extra dose is given on a single occasion only, it is unlikely to cause any significant problems.
+Contact your vet immediately if your pet receives an overdose of the medication.

-Can my pet take clemastine if I am already giving them other drugs?
+Can my pet take imipramine if I am already giving them other drugs?